buy the book ribbon

 [2024-02-26 22:19:15 +0000] [1] [ERROR] Reason: Worker failed to boot.

-Ah woops, we need to set those environment variables on the server too.
+Whoops, we need to set those environment variables on the server too.

 Using an env File to Store Our Environment Variables

 When we run our container manually locally, we can pass in environment variables with the -e flag.
-But we don’t want to hard-code secrets like SECRET_KEY into our ansible files and commit them to our repo!
+But we don’t want to hard-code secrets like SECRET_KEY into our Ansible files and commit them to our repo!

 One extra subtlety is that we want to vary the actual contents of the env file, depending on where we’re deploying to.
-Each server should get its own unique secret key, adn we want different config for staging and prod, for example.
+Each server should get its own unique secret key, and we want different config for staging and prod, for example.

 So, just as we inject variables into our html templates in Django, we can use a templating language called "jinja2" to have variables in our env file.
-It’s a common tool in ansible scripts, and the syntax is very similar to Django’s.
+It’s a common tool in Ansible scripts, and the syntax is very similar to Django’s.

-infra/env.j2 (ch11l003)
+infra/env.j2 (ch11l004)

 DJANGO_DEBUG_FALSE=1